WINERY

 By producing a small volume of wine, the owners strive to ensure high quality and gentle processing of grapes in combination with the use of modern technologies and photovoltaic energy.

-The grapes are combed and picked exclusively by hand and then processed by gentle pressing in a pneumatic press.
+The grapes are picked and harvested exclusively by hand and then processed by gentle pressing on a pneumatic press.

-After pressing and sedimentation, the must is gently settled and fermented with a pure culture of varietal yeast.
-Controlled fermentation takes place in stainless steel tanks at a temperature of 12 °C for approximately two weeks.
-After the first racking, the young wine rests on fine lees for half a year, followed by the processes of clarification, filtration and bottling.
+After pressing and sedimentation, the must is gently settled and fermented with a pure culture of varietal yeasts.
+The controlled fermentation takes place in stainless steel tanks at 12 °C for approximately two weeks.
+After the first racking, the young wine is left to rest on fine lees for half a year, followed by the processes of clarification, filtration and bottling.

 CHATEAU JABLONKA

-The classicist two-story castle Jabloňka dates from the end of the 18th century and towers over Prague's Troja district.
-The origins of the building's history are unclear, the building is located on an alleged 15th-century coin find and is believed to have housed a wine press.
-It acquired its current form at the end of the First World War, when Jabloňka was owned by Governor Šafránek.
+The classicist two-storey chateau Jabloňka dates back to the end of the 18th century and towers over Prague's Troja district.
+The origins of the building's history are unclear.
+The building stands on the presumed discovery site of 15th century coins and is believed to have housed a wine press.
+The chateau acquired its present appearance at the end of the First World War, when the Jablonka was owned by the Governor Šafránek.

-The building has a rectangular floor plan, situated on a slope, so that the main facade is storey, the rear facade is ground floor.
+The building has a rectangular plan and is located on a slope.
+The front façade is therefore two-storey, the rear façade is ground floor.
 The hipped roof is equipped with a wooden, metal-covered turret.
-There was a room with a beamed ceiling on the ground floor, and a chapel with a flat ceiling on the first floor.
-The cellar, located outside the building, is vaulted with a stone barrel vault.
-Since its inception, the building was called only "Zámeček", it was only during the 1970s that the name "Jablůňka" was adopted, then "Jabloňka".
+On the ground floor there is a room with a beamed ceiling, on the first floor there used to be a chapel with a flat roof.
+The cellar is located outside the building and has a stone vault.
+Since its construction, the building has been called simply 'the castle'.
+It was only in the 1970s that the name 'Jablůňka', later 'Jabloňka', was adopted.

 FIBONACCI

-The great pride of the Jabloňka winery is also the construction of the Fibonacci tasting pavilion in collaboration with Portuguese architect Marco Maio and Radek Krčil, owner of the Manuall studio.
-This building won the BIG SEE Architecture Grand Prix Award 2023 architectural competition, and now it also boasts one of the prizes in the Czech Architecture Award 2023 competition for “elevating an elementary building element to art”!
-The pavilion is used primarily for guided tastings of winery visitors, for excursions of customers and wine buyers, and also for private gatherings with friends.
-The walk through the vineyard to the distant spiral always takes you away from everyday duties and creates a relaxing atmosphere.
-In the Fibonacci space, a person is separated from the city by a stone wall and can therefore focus only on fellow wine tasters, a glass of wine, and the surrounding stone walls with a beautiful vineyard…
+Another great pride of the Jabloňka winery is the construction of the Fibonacci tasting pavilion designed by Portuguese architect Marco Maio and Radek Krčil, owner of the Manuall studio.
+This building won the BIG SEE Architecture Grand Prix Award 2023 and even one of the prizes in the Czech Architecture Award 2023 for "elevating an elementary building element to art".

 TERROIR